hombreperro45/docs/docs/specs/shader.md

     filter_linear1 = true

 ## GLSL shader spec

-GLSL shader support exists to be compatible in case Cg shader cannot be supported, which is the case for OpenGL ES, and EGL contexts (KMS mode in Linux for one).

 Like Cg shaders, GLSL shaders represents a single pass, and requires a preset file to describe how multiple shaders are combined.
 The extension is .glsl.

 As GLSL shaders are normally placed in two different files (vertex, fragment), making it very impractical to select in a menu.
 This is worked around by using compiler defines in order to be equivalent to Cg shaders.

 ### Example GLSL shader
+Note: GLSL shaders must be modern style, and using ruby prefix is discouraged.

     varying vec2 tex_coord;
     #if defined(VERTEX)